 What herbs and spices go well with chicken?
 The simple answer is just about all of them.
 Chicken — especially chicken breast — is the ultimate blank slate protein that works well with most of the items in your spice cabinet.

-The combination of tart citrus and heat goes well with many food items but none better than chicken.
+The combination of tart citrus and heat goes well with many food items, but none is better than chicken.
 Lemon pepper is the easiest to find and easiest to use of the spice blends that provide this flavor combination.
 While it’s not exactly bland, lemon pepper is a little on the mild side.
 You will get more from it when you combine it with other seasonings.
 It works well with most of the other seasonings that you may want to use on your chicken, including garlic and onion.

 Madras curry powder